 c.1900 - A view north toward 4th St. The Van Nuys/Barclay Hotel on the left opened in 1897.
 Beyond, the site of the Belasco still has trees on it.
 On the right, the building on the northeast corner is the Westminster Hotel.
 The image is from a postcard in the California State Library collection.

-1905 - The postcard version of the C.C.
+1905 - A postcard using a C.C.
 Pierce photo.
-Thanks to Eric Lynxwiler for sharing this card from his amazing collection.
+Thanks to Eric Lynxwiler for sharing this from his amazing collection.
 It's on Flickr.
 He's the author, with Tom Zimmerman, of the Angel City Press book "Spectacular Illumination: Neon Los Angeles 1925-1965."
 Also see Eric's "Signs of Life: Los Angeles is the City of Neon."
 This card also makes an appearance in the Main Street (Part 1) chapter of Brent Dickerson's great tour "A Visit to Old Los Angeles."

 c.1905 - A postcard view looking north toward the Belasco.
 Thanks to Michelle Gerdes for finding the card on eBay.